 As of March 10, 2017, we had 95,776,246 shares of common stock outstanding.
 Substantially all of these shares are available for public sale, subject in some cases to volume and other limitations or delivery of a prospectus.
 If our common stockholders sell substantial amounts of common stock in the public market, or the market perceives that such sales may occur, the market price of our common stock and other securities may decline.
-Likewise the issuance of additional shares of our common stock upon the exchange or conversion of some or all of our 2018 notes or upon the exercise of outstanding warrants, could adversely affect the market price of our common stock and other securities may encourage short selling of our common stock by market participants, which could adversely affect the market price of our common stock and other securities.
+Likewise the issuance of additional shares of our common stock upon the exchange or conversion of some or all of our 2018 notes or upon the exercise of outstanding warrants, could adversely affect the market price of our common stock and other securities.
+In addition, the existence of these notes and warrants may encourage short selling of our common stock by market participants, which could adversely affect the market price of our common stock and other securities.